holoviz/datashader/doc/index.rst

   <div style="display: flex">
     <div style="width: 70%">

+<i>New to Datashader?
+Check out this
+`quick video introduction to what it does and how it works <https://youtu.be/U6dyIRolIhI>`_ ! </i>

 Datashader is a graphics pipeline system for creating meaningful representations of large datasets quickly and flexibly.
 Datashader breaks the creation of images into a series of explicit steps that allow computations to be done on intermediate representations.
 This approach allows accurate and effective visualizations to be produced automatically without trial-and-error parameter tuning, and also makes it simple for data scientists to focus on particular data and relationships of interest in a principled way.